Do you know where your water comes from?

-- PFAS: Per- and polyfluoroalkyl substances (PFAS) are a large group of human-made, environmentally persistent organic compounds with properties that make many of them toxic and persistent in the environment.
+- PFAS: Per- and polyfluoroalkyl substances (PFAS) are a large group of human-made, environmentally persistent organic compounds with properties that make many of them toxic to the environment.
 These common chemicals can migrate into large groundwater aquifers.

 Protect Your Home's Water

-If you have a well, you should test it at least once a year for contaminants.
-Routine inspection of a water well system can help ensure it is operating properly and protect your health.
+If you have a well, you should perform a periodic inspection to ensure it is operating properly and protect your health.